etal/cnvkit/README.rst

-Alternatively, you can use `Homebrew <http://brew.sh/>`_ to install an up-to-date Python (e.g. ``brew install python``) and as many of the Python packages as possible (primarily NumPy, SciPy, matplotlib and pandas).
+Alternatively, you can use `Homebrew <http://brew.sh/>`_ to install an up-to-date Python (e.g. ``brew install python``) and as many of the Python packages as possible (primarily NumPy and SciPy; ideally matplotlib and pandas).
 Then, proceed with pip::

     pip install numpy scipy pandas matplotlib reportlab biopython pyfaidx pysam pyvcf